TREASURIES-U.S. debt prices up on second yuan surprise

 By Michael Connor

-NEW YORK, Aug 12 U.S. Treasury debt prices rose on Wednesday, with yields on benchmark 10-year notes brushing a three-month low as China shook world markets for a second day by allowing the value of the yuan to move lower.
+NEW YORK, Aug 12 U.S. Treasury debt prices rose on Wednesday, with yields on benchmark 10-year notes brushing a three-month low as China again shook world markets by pushing down the value of the yuan for a second day.

-Wednesday's declines came after China on Tuesday devalued its daily reference rate for the currency and took the yuan to a four-year low.
-The unexpected actions fueled fears of currency wars, knocked down stock markets and encouraged buying of top-quality government debt.
+Wednesday's declines took the yuan to a four-year low, fueled fears of currency wars and knocked down stock markets, while encouraging buying of German, U.S. and other top-quality government debt.

-Yields on 2-year German debt went to a new low of minus 0.29 percent, while Wall Street was off more than 1 percent in mid-session trading.
-The MSCI world equity index declined 1.28 percent.
+Yields on 2-year German debt went to a new low of minus 0.29 percent, while Wall Street was off more than 1 percent in early trading.
+The MSCI world equity index declined 1.38 percent.

 "China has been lingering as a problem and has now broken the camel's back," said analyst Justin Lederer at Cantor Fitzgerald in New York.
 "People will be keeping a closer eye on every move in China, in the currency, in all their data."